ICAREdata/icare-data-submission-procedures/README.md

           - system "urn::ICAREdataStudy" -- _namespace for ICAREdata message event code_
           - code  "icare-data-study" -- _code value to denote a submission request message_
         - response
-          - identifier -- _identifier of the message for which this is a response_
+          - identifier -- _identifier of the request message for which this is a response; specifically the ID request message's MessageHeader.id_
-          - code "ok | fatal-error" -- *See [Response Type](http://www.hl7.org/implement/standards/fhir/valueset-response-code.html) in the FHIR Specification*
+          - code "ok | fatal-error" -- _See [Response Type](http://www.hl7.org/implement/standards/fhir/valueset-response-code.html) in the FHIR Specification_
           - details -- _included only if the response code is fatal-error_
             - reference -- _reference to an OperationOutcome resource that contains information about the error_
   - entry -- _Included only if the ICAREdata Study submission system rejected the submission request_